 - Data Analysis - RIT <221

-With both the Supplement and the Replace options, when the student logs into Imagine Math, they will see multiple pathways and should select the one recommended by their teacher.
+With the Supplement option, when the student logs into Imagine Math, they will see multiple pathways and should select the one recommended by their teacher.